 The University of Westminster Student Affairs department provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers, specialist advice for international students and the chaplaincy providing multi-faith guidance.
-The University of Westminster Students' Union also provides a range of facilities to support students during their time at the University.
+The University of Westminster Students' Union also provides a range of facilities to support you during your time at the University.